 2019 Netflix BD. |

 But if you want a blu-ray that hasn't been scooped by a legit release, despite having several more years of opportunity to do so (I really thought a DVD would pop up in Germany, at least... but nope), let me show you the crown jewel of my FYC collection: Werner Herzog's Into the Inferno.
 It took me a long time to find a copy of this one.
-And I didn't even know blu-ray was an option with this one; I was just trying to find a DVD copy.
+And I didn't even know blu-ray was an option with this one; I was just trying to find the DVD.
 So boy, oh boy, am I happy to have this on my shelf.

 Into the Inferno is Herzog's second volcano documentary, following La Soufrière, but this is really more of a sequel to Encounters At the End of the World.
 He hooks back up with Clive Oppenheimer, the scientist he stood atop a volcanic ridge in the South Pole, to take a fuller, global look at volcanoes in general.
 But if reading this has you expecting some kind of dry National Geographic geological TV special, you've forgotten who directed this.
 Into the Inferno is a wild, globe-trotting ride that explores as much about religions and myths that have developed around volcanoes as much as the science itself (though there's plenty of nerdy gadgetry and dusty fossils, too).
 They travel from Ethiopia to Iceland, including a particularly fascinating visit behind the curtain of North Korea.